JonmarCorpuz/SecondBrain/Active Directory - Forests.md

 * Serves as administrative boundaries within an Active Directory forest
 * Provides a means for organizing and managing network resources in a hierarchical manner

+## Organizational Unit

+## Object

+An object in Active Directory refers to a unique identifiable entity that represents a resource or security principal within Active Directory